TusharMalakar/SoftwareAnalysis-Design/GraphAlgorithms/Code/README.txt

 implement the topological sorting algorithm).

 ./TopologicalSort <GRAPH>
 The output should be the sequence of vertices.
-If a cycle is detected, just print the message ìCycle foundî and terminate the program.
+If a cycle is detected, just print the message ‚ÄúCycle found‚Äù and terminate the program.
 For instance:

 ./TopologicalSort Graph2.txt
 should produce the message

-ìCycle foundî
+‚ÄúCycle found‚Äù

 Since there is not vertex with indegree zero in the graph.